 With the Covid-19 pandemic receding and the global economy on the way to recovery, hydrocarbon exploration plans in Cyprus are expected to resume by end of 2021 supporting Cyprus’ ambitions to become a strategic energy hub.

-Cyprus’ strategic location in the East Med, at the southeast tip of the European Union and close to the Suez Canal, makes it ideally suited not only as an important fuel hub and headquartering location, but also as an energy interconnection node, connecting the electricity grids of the Eastern Mediterranean and North Africa to those of Europe.
+Cyprus’ strategic location in the East Med, at the southeast tip of the European Union and close to the Suez Canal, make it ideally suited not only as an important energy hub and headquartering location, but also as an energy interconnection node, connecting the electricity grids of the Eastern Mediterranean and North Africa to those of Europe.

 The first natural gas discovery in Cyprus’ EEZ was made in 2011 by US firm Noble Energy and Delek Group in the Aphrodite gas field in offshore Block 12, which is estimated to have 4.5 trillion cubic feet (tcf) of gas.
 Following a successful appraisal programme, Aphrodite was declared commercial in 2015.